akshayvijaynair/akshayvijaynair/README.md

 - 👀 I’m interested in all things Internet
 - 🌱 I’m currently learning Android Programmin
 - 💞️ I’m looking to collaborate on nothing right now
-- 📫 How to reach me - NOPE
+- 📫 How to reach me - I use the same handle on linkedIn

 <!---
 akshayvijaynair/akshayvijaynair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.